X8shades/Dune/Haupt Charaktere/Duncan Idaho.md

 - killed [[Bijaz]]
 - was first killed by Sardaukar disguised as [[Harkonnen]] on [[Arrakis]]
 - second time he was killed by [[Stilgar Kynes]] because he killed [[Javid †]]
-- is able to revive a lot of times; was killed by [[Leto Atreides II]] nine times at least
+- is able to revive a lot of times; was killed by [[Leto Atreides II †]] nine times at least
 - there are many Duncans now